 After graduating in Landscape Architecture at Manchester Polytechnic in 1976, Andy worked briefly in both private practice and local government.
 He has spent most of my career working for government agencies.
 His work prior to joining English Heritage was principally as a member of multi-disciplinary design teams working on a wide range of projects, from feasibility through to detail design and construction.
 Recent work has included prestige projects such as the International Maritime Headquarters on Albert Embankment, the International Conference Centre, Westminster, and the Princess of Wales Conservatory, Royal Botanical Gardens, Kew.

-Lee is a young, experienced, and passionate heritage professional, who has worked in the heritage sector since completing his Bachelor of Architecture at the Glasgow School of Art, and later his masters at the University of Cambridge.
-Through his career he has been privileged enough to have worked on some of the UK’s most important heritage buildings and artefacts, including The Palace of Westminster, Blenheim Palace, and the HMS Victory.
-A Fellow of The Royal Society of Arts, he has been fortunate to have worked with a range of people in his professional and personal life, from young scouts to architects, and has worked closely with heritage bodies like English Heritage, The National Trust, Cadw, and Historic England.
-More recently, he has embarked on a part-time PhD research study at the University of Liverpool, focusing on the significance of craftsmanship as part of Intangible Cultural Heritage in built heritage.
-This is an area he is very passionate about, with one of his long-term goals being to improve the study of buildings that will in turn inform their conservation and their preservation for the enjoyment of generations to come.
+Since completing his Bachelor of Architecture at the Glasgow School of Art and his masters at the University of Cambridge, Lee has worked on some of the UK’s most important heritage buildings and artefacts, including The Palace of Westminster, Blenheim Palace, and the HMS Victory.
+As a Fellow of The Royal Society of Arts, he has worked closely with English Heritage, The National Trust, Cadw, and Historic England.
+Lee has recently embarked on a part-time PhD research study at the University of Liverpool, focusing on the significance of craftsmanship.
+He is passionate about improving the study of buildings to inform their conservation and preservation for the enjoyment of generations to come.